wolfposd/TMChat/README.md

 ## How to run
 This project is handled by [Maven](https://maven.apache.org/) and thus can be build as such.
-(You will need to maven installed)
+(You will need to have maven installed)

     git clone https://github.com/wolfposd/TMChat.git
     cd TMChat